 Participants may borrow from their accounts once each year a minimum of \$1,000, up to a maximum equal to the lesser of \$50,000 or 50% of their total vested account balance.
 At any time, only one loan may be outstanding per participant.
 Loan transactions are treated as transfers between the investment funds and the participant loans fund.
 Loan terms range up to 5 years, or up to 15 years for the purchase of a primary residence.
 The loans bear a rate of interest equal to the prime rate on the date of the loan distribution.
 Principal and interest is generally paid ratably through regular payroll deductions.
-Notes receivable from participants totaling \$286,106 and \$376,176 were outstanding at December 31, 2018 and 2017, respectively, bearing interest rates ranging from 3.25% to 5.50% at December 31, 2018 and 3.25% to 4.50% at December 31, 2017.
+Notes receivable from participants totaling \$275,394 and \$286,106 were outstanding at December 31, 2019 and 2018, respectively, bearing interest rates ranging from 3.25% to 5.50% at December 31, 2019 and 2018.